QTwiSe/GooseDuck/README.md

 Cross-platform from the ground up, built with a modern .NET stack. 🦆⚡

-## ❗ PAY ATTENTION ❗The project is currently in the active development stage.
+## ❗ PAY ATTENTION ❗

+The project is currently in the active development stage.
 We are actively implementing our ideas and resolving technical challenges as they arise.Full-scale production and regular updates are scheduled to begin during our nearest upcoming free time!

 ---